Ajaz Khan: 2009–2012: Entry in Bollywood

-In 2009, Khan appeared in the film Ek...
-The Power of One.
-In 2010, appeared in Shyam Ramsay's Bachao - Inside Bhoot Hai....
-He then appeared in Rahul Dholakia's Lamhaa playing the role of Kuka Pare which released in July 2010.
-This followed appearing in Faruk Kabir's Allah Ke Banday playing the role of Nana Chauhan, however the film did not do well in the box office and was declared a disaster.
-He later appeared in films like Rakta Charitra 2 and Tequila Nights.
+In 2009, Khan appeared in the film Ek: The Power of One.
+In 2010, he appeared in Shyam Ramsay's Bachao - Inside Bhoot Hai....
+He then appeared in Rahul Dholakia's Lamhaa playing the role of Kuka Pare, the film was released in July 2010.
+This followed an appearance in Faruk Kabir's Allah Ke Banday playing the role of Nana Chauhan, however the film did not do well in the box office and was declared a disaster.
+He later appeared in the films Rakta Charitra 2 and Tequila Nights.

-In 2011, he made his Telugu film debut with Srinu Vaitla's Dookudu co-starring Mahesh Babu which released in September 2011.
+In 2011, he made his Telugu film debut, in Srinu Vaitla's Dookudu co-starring Mahesh Babu, released in September 2011.
 He then appeared in Bbuddah...
 Hoga Terra Baap which was a disaster at the box office.
 In 2012, he appeared in the film The World of Fashion.

 2013–present

-In 2013, he appeared in the film Lakeer ka Fakeer directed by Zubair Khan.
-Later he appeared in three Telugu films Naayak and Badshah.
+In 2013, he appeared in the film Lakeer Ka Fakeer directed by Zubair Khan.
+Later he appeared in the Telugu films Naayak and Badshah.

-In November 2013, Khan participated in the seventh season of the Indian version of the reality TV show Big Brother, Bigg Boss.
+In November 2013, Khan participated in the seventh season of the Indian version of the reality TV show Big Brother, called Bigg Boss.
 He entered as a wild card contestant who somehow survived until the end where he emerged as a finalist.

 In April 2014, he participated in Colors TV's stunt reality show, Fear Factor: Khatron Ke Khiladi 5 as a wild card contestant.
 He later appeared on Comedy Nights with Kapil.
 In December 2014, he participated in Sony TV's cricket reality show Box Cricket League in its first season appearing in Sara Khan's team.
-Later he entered Bigg Boss 8 where he was introduced as the first challenger.
+Later he entered Bigg Boss 8, where he was introduced as the first challenger.
 He later got ejected from the house after his fight with Ali Quli Mirza in Bigg Boss Halla Bol!.

-He appeared in films like Heart Attack Ya Rab Veta (2014) and Temper (2015).
-In 2016, he appeared in Love Day - Pyaar Ka Din and played the role of Monty.
+He appeared in the films Heart Attack, Ya Rab Veta (2014) and Temper (2015).
+In 2016, he appeared in Love Day - Pyaar Ka Din playing the role of Monty.
 In 2020 he appeared in the film Gul Makai.

 Personal life

 Khan is married to Andrea Khan.
-They both have one son, Alexander Khan.
+They have one son, Alexander Khan.

-On 21 October 2018, he was arrested by Narcotics Cell of Mumbai police for alleged possessing ecstasy.
-He was in Arthur Road jail for 26 months after which he was granted bail by the Supreme Court of India.
-He raised several concerns over the condition of jail from his time spent in it.
+On 21 October 2018, he was arrested by the Narcotics Cell of Mumbai police for allegedly possessing ecstasy.
+He was in Mumbai Central Jail for 26 months, after which he was granted bail by the Supreme Court of India.
+He raised several concerns over the conditions at the jail from his time spent in it.